oleksandkov/oleksandkov-maded/website-rg/docs/content-audit.md

 ### Hero

-- Heading: `Small Company`
+- Heading: `RG-FIDES`
-- Subheading: `We design and launch thoughtful products with teams that care about craft, clarity, and community impact.`
+- Subheading: `We are the agency that create an unique products coopereted with the latest AI modals`
-- Primary CTA button: `See our work`
+- Primary CTA button: `Check products`
-- Secondary CTA button: `Talk with us`
+- Secondary CTA button: `Meet the team`

 ### Welcome Section

-- Heading: `Welcome to Small Company`
+- Heading: `Hi there,`
-- Body copy: `We're a collaborative studio of builders, researchers, and mentors crafting human-centered products.
-Peek into our work, meet the people behind it, and see how we can support your next initiative.`
+- Body copy: `Welcome to our private website, here you can meet our team, see our projects and view our works where you can find useful courses, articles and much more information`
 - Buttons: `Explore projects`, `Meet our team`

 #### Highlights